matttchou/excel-challenges/README.md

 5. What are some other possible tables and/or graphs that we could create, and what additional value would they provide?

    i.
-Tables showing a comparsion between the most successful categories or subcategories and the most unsuccessful categories/sub-categories. ii.
-Tables that exclude fundraising goal outliers iii.
+Tables showing a comparsion between the most successful categories or subcategories and the most unsuccessful categories/sub-categories.

+   ii.
+Tables that exclude fundraising goal outliers.

+   iii.
 Graphs and data tables that break each category or sub-categories that illustrate what makes each organization successful or not.
 Brekaing up the broad categories into more refined subcategories to analyze different funding goals, average donations, lengths of campaign timelines.

 ## Bonus Statistical Analysis